 I am a conservation scientist with a decade of experience working on cross-cutting conservation issues in challenging contexts.
 I’ve always felt that people and nature are intrinsically linked and that all lives – human and animal – deserve moral consideration.
 Because of my interest in nature and social justice and my thirst for knowledge and exploration, conservation science has always felt like my ideal career path.
 My career and research background have been quite diverse, spanning three continents and several themes.
 My field-based experience includes shark and ray management and illegal manta ray trade in Indonesia (Wildlife Conservation Society),...

-The primary objective of my project is to reduce threats to critically endangered sharks and rays (in particular hammerhead sharks and wedgefish) in Indonesia’s fisheries, whilst ensuring that ocean-dependent local people are at least no-worse-off as a result of shark conservation.
+The primary objective of my project is to reduce threats to Critically Endangered sharks and rays (in particular hammerhead sharks and wedgefish) in Indonesia’s fisheries while ensuring that ocean-dependent local people are at least no worse off as a result of shark conservation.

-Sharks and rays (elasmobranchs) are one of the world’s most threatened species groups, primarily due to overfishing.
-Indonesia is a global priority for shark conservation, since it’s the world’s largest shark fishing nation.
-Wedgefish and hammerhead sharks are two of the highest priority groups for shark conservation in Indonesia, since they are critically endangered, though continue to be caught and traded in large numbers.
-However, implementing effective shark management in Indonesia is complicated by the ubiquity of small-scale fisheries (>95% of Indonesia’s fleet is small-scale), with difficult trade-offs between conservation objectives and the role of shark fishing in the livelihoods and well-being of coastal communities.
-People are highly-dependent on marine resources – including sharks – for their lives and livelihoods, and there is a lack of incentives for local people to protect shark and ray populations.
-Payment for ecosystem service schemes, which provide incentives for local people to deliver conservation outcomes, offer a potential solution.
-However, they have yet to be applied to shark conservation, and there is little information regarding how fishers might respond incentives for shark conservation.
-It can also be difficult to secure long-term funding for such payments to continue in to perpetuity.
-On the other hand, shark and ray tourism in Indonesia is highly valuable, with shark diving generating revenues of at least USD 22 million per year.
-However, shark fishers are not typically well placed – in terms of location and capacity – to receive economic benefits from shark tourism.
-Rather, most tourism value is captured by a small number of tourism companies.
-This represents an opportunity to transfer some of this tourism value to fishers, with performance-based payment for ecosystem service schemes to reduce shark fishing, financed by the tourism industry.
+Sharks and rays are one of the world’s most threatened species groups, mainly because they are overfished.
+Indonesia is a global priority for shark conservation, since it is the largest shark-fishing nation in the world.
+Wedgefish and hammerhead sharks are two of the highest priority groups for shark conservation in Indonesia, since they are Critically Endangered and yet are still caught and traded in large numbers.
+However, implementing effective shark management in Indonesia is complicated by the ubiquity of small-scale fisheries (more than 95% of the country’s fleet is small-scale), with difficult trade-offs between conservation objectives and the role of shark fishing in the livelihoods and well-being of coastal communities.
+People are highly dependent on marine resources, including sharks, for their lives and livelihoods and there is little incentive for local people to protect shark and ray populations.
+Payment for ecosystem service schemes, which does provide an incentive for local people to deliver conservation outcomes, offers a potential solution.
+However, it has yet to be applied to shark conservation and there is little information about how fishers might respond to incentives for shark conservation.
+It can also be difficult to secure long-term funding for such payments to continue into perpetuity.
+On the other hand, shark and ray tourism in Indonesia is highly valuable: shark diving generates revenues of at least US$22-million per year.
+However, shark fishers are not typically well placed, in terms of location and capacity, to receive economic benefits from shark tourism.
+Rather, most tourism value is captured by a small number of companies.
+This represents an opportunity to transfer some of this tourism value to fishers with performance-based payment for ecosystem service schemes to reduce shark fishing, financed by the tourism industry.

 This project aims to: